On Information Self-Locking in Reinforcement Learning for Active Reasoning of LLM agents: More Details on the Theory

 \subsection{Why \proj breaks Information Self-locking}

 In this part, we characterize how and when \proj proposed in Sec.~\ref{sec:method} breaks information self-locking effectively.
-For simplicity, we specialize to the AS (query-policy) side and consider only binary critiques $z_t\in\{+1,-1\}$ on query steps.
+For simplicity, we specialize to the AS side and consider only binary critiques $z_t\in\{+1,-1\}$ on action-selection steps.
 The analysis for the BT side is entirely analogous and omitted for brevity.

-\textbf{Critique quality and oracle ``good'' queries.} Recall that AS informativeness is measured by the theoretical index $\mathcal I_{\mathrm{th}}(\omega)$, defined as the expected total improvement in oracle belief quality under the oracle-belief MDP (Definition~\ref{def:as_information_supply}).
-As discussed before, a query can be assessed independently of the LLM agent’s belief-tracking mechanism $\pi_\omega^U$ by its effect on the terminal oracle confidence $\Psi(b_H^{\mathrm B})$ under the oracle-belief dynamics.
-Specifically, we give the following definitions: \begin{definition}[Oracle-good Query] Under the setting of Appendix~\ref{sec:u_setup}, consider a oracle-belief MDP trajectory $\tau^{\mathrm B}=(b_0^{\mathrm B},q_0,o_0,\ldots,b_H^{\mathrm B})$ induced by the query policy $\pi_\omega^Q$ and Bayesian belief dynamics $\mathsf{BayesUpd}(\cdot)$.
-Define the expected terminal oracle confidence following a query $q$ at oracle belief $b$ as $m_t(b,q) \;:=\; \mathbb E\!\left[\Psi(b_H^{\mathrm B})\ \middle|\ b_t^{\mathrm B}=b,\ q_t=q\right].$ A query is {oracle-good} at step $t$ if it yields a higher terminal oracle confidence than the policy average at the same oracle belief, i.e.,
+\textbf{Critique quality and oracle-good actions.} Recall that AS informativeness is measured by the index $I_{\mathrm{AS}}(\omega)$, defined as the expected total improvement in oracle belief quality under the oracle-belief process (Definition~\ref{def:as_information_supply}).
+As discussed before, an action can be assessed independently of the agent's belief-tracking mechanism $\pi_\omega^{\mathrm{bt}}$ by its effect on the terminal oracle confidence $\Psi(\bar b_H)$ under the oracle-belief dynamics.
+Specifically, we give the following definition: \begin{definition}[Oracle-good action] Under the setting of Appendix~\ref{sec:u_setup}, consider an oracle-belief trajectory $\bar\tau=(\bar b_0,\bar a_0,\bar o_0,\ldots,\bar b_H)$ induced by the action-selection kernel $\pi_\omega^{\mathrm{as}}$ and Bayesian belief dynamics $\mathsf{BayesUpd}(\cdot)$.
+Define the expected terminal oracle confidence following an action $a$ at oracle belief $b$ as $m_t(b,a) \;:=\; \mathbb E\!\left[\Psi(\bar b_H)\ \middle|\ \bar b_t=b,\ \bar a_t=a\right].$ An action is \emph{oracle-good} at step $t$ if it yields a higher terminal oracle confidence than the policy average at the same oracle belief, i.e.,

 \end{definition}